MylesScholz/A-Life-Capstone-Project/docs/src/genome.md

 Inherits: none
 Inherited by: none

-Description: the Genome is class representing the genetic material of a cell; it contains and manages the Cell's Genes
+Description: the Genome is a class that contains and manages the Cell's Genes

 ### Properties
 - genes (Vector\<Gene *\>): a list of references to Genes managed by this Genome